Nov 12th, 2015

-Apricus AP evacuated tube solar collectors convert energy from the sun into usable heat.
-This energy can be used for hot water heating, pool heating, space heating or even air conditioning.
+Apricus ETC evacuated tube solar collectors convert energy from the sun into usable heat in a solar water heating system.
+This energy can be used for domestic and commercial hot water heating, pool heating, space heating or even air conditioning.

-The AP solar collector is comprised of four main parts:
+The ETC solar collector is comprised of four main parts:

 Evacuated Tube (ET)